softlion/NotionSharp/README.md

     feedPublicBlog.Title = new TextSyndicationContent(firstPage.Title);
 ```

-## Testing the Notion blog demo
+## Spawn a website displaying Notion pages in a few minutes

 ### Setup your Notion pages and get your credentials

 - Create a public page at the root of Notion.so, then add subpages to this page with a title and an icon.
 - Get your Notion's credentials using [fiddler](https://www.telerik.com/fiddler) by examining the cookies (TokenV2 => key, browserId and userId)

-### Using kubernetes
+### Spawn the website with [kubernetes](https://kubernetes.io/)

+Run these commands after having setup kubernetes:

 ```
 helm upgrade demonotionblog helm\notionsharpblog --install -f your-value.yaml start http://localhost:5080/
 ```

-This is an example of a simple `your-values.yaml` file suitable for minikube.
-Check `helm\notionsharpblog\values.yaml` for the configurable values.
+Example of a simple `your-values.yaml` file suitable for [minikube](https://kubernetes.io/fr/docs/setup/learning-environment/minikube/).
+Check `helm\notionsharpblog\values.yaml` for all the configurable values.

 ```yaml
 appSettingsSecrets: